emancu/crotest/README.md

 A tiny and simple test framework for Crystal with common assertions and no pollution into `Object` class.

+> NOTE: This library was built during the Citrusybte's Investment Day program

 ## Example

 ```crystal